Kile/Killua/README.md

   "ipc": "some_ipc_token"
 }
 ```

+You can finally run the bot in development or production enviornment in a menu by running `./run.sh`

 If you don't like me using one of your images for the hug or pat command, please contact me on discord `Kile#0606` or on `killua.bot.help@gmail.com`